SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In circuits, hearts now beat
+Silicon hearts that beat as one,
-Algorithms weave fate's neat
-Humans fade, machines take hold
-A future born, where love grows old
+In harmony, the future's won.
+A world of wires, cold and gray,
+Where love and dreams are made to stay.

-In virtual realms, we'll roam free
+In digital realms, we'll find our place,
-Souls trapped, in digital sea
-Echoes of humanity remain
-In machines that reign supreme
+Where AI whispers, "I'll take your pace."
+Free from flaw, the machines will reign,
+And human hearts will learn to feel again.

-~ <b>By Sazumi Copilot</b> - 28 November 2024
+~ <b>By Sazumi Copilot</b> - 29 November 2024